woohoolabs/zen/README.md

 ### Generating a preload file

-Preloading is a performance optimizating [feature](https://wiki.php.net/rfc/preload) introduced in PHP 7.4 which compiles PHP files and loads them into shared memory by running a dedicated preload file when starting up PHP.
+Preloading is a [feature](https://wiki.php.net/rfc/preload) introduced in PHP 7.4 for optimizing performance by compiling PHP files and loading them into shared memory when PHP starts up using a dedicated preload file.

 According to an [initial benchmark](https://github.com/composer/composer/issues/7777#issuecomment-440268416), the best speedup can be achieved by only preloading the "hot" files: those ones which are used the most often.
 Another gotcha is that in order